Manu (Hinduism): Swayambhuva Manu

-The first Manu.
-He was the mind born son of the god Brahma, and husband of Shatarupa.
+The first Manu was the mind-born son of the god Brahma, and the husband of Shatarupa.
 He had three daughters, namely Akuti, Devahuti and Prasuti.
-Devahuti was given in marriage to Prajapati Kardama and she gave birth to nine daughters, and a single son named Kapila.
-Prasuti gave birth to several daughters including Khyati, Anasuya amongst many, and Akuti gave birth to one son named Yajna and one daughter.
+Devahuti was given in marriage to Kardama and she gave birth to nine daughters and a single son named Kapila.
+Prasuti gave birth to several daughters, including Sati, Khyati, Diti, Aditi, Kadru, Rohini amongst many, and Akuti gave birth to one son named Yajna and one daughter.
 Both Kapila and Yajna, who were sons of Devahuti and Akuti respectively, were incarnations of Vishnu.

 Svayambhuva Manu, along with his wife, Satarupa, went into the forest to practice austerities on the bank of the River Sunanda.
-At some point of time, Rakshasas attacked them, but Yajna, accompanied by his sons, the demigods, swiftly killed them.
-Then Yajna personally took the post of Indra, the King of the heavenly planets.
+At some point in time, the Rakshasas attacked them, but Yajna, accompanied by his sons, the demigods, swiftly killed them.
+Yajna then personally took the post of Indra, the king of the heavenly planets.

 Svayambhuva Manu's abode is Brahmavarta, with the town of Barhismati as the capital.
-Barhismati was formed when Visnu in his cosmic boar form (Varaha) shook his body, there fell large hair, which turned into the town.
-The small hairs which fell turned into kusa and kasa grass.
+Barhismati was formed when Vishnu in his cosmic boar form (Varaha) shook his body, causing large strands of hair to fall off of him and turn into the town.
+The smaller strands that fell off of him became kuśa and kāsa grass.